TheShadowEevee/Sharpii-NetCore/README.md

 - Purpose: A .Net Core port of Sharpii for use on Mac and Linux, intended for use with my Unix rewrite of the RC24 Patcher but it can be used for any purpose.

 - Issues/Pull Requests: All issues with this version of Sharpii should go in this fork's issue tracker.
-The issue is likely with the port and even if it isn't maybe I can fix it as I don't know if the original Sharpii creator is still active here.
+The issue is likely with the port, and even if it isn't maybe I can fix it as I don't know if the original Sharpii creator is still active.
 Pull requests are appreciated if they fix an issue, but it may take a bit to review.

+- Giving Credit: No credit is needed to use this program!
+If you do give credit, make sure to put the original creator(s) names first! [person66, and possibly leathl and/or scooby74029]

 # Repo info
 Sharpii is a command line app for windows that person66 made, which uses leathl's libWiiSharp.dll (as of version 1.2 it acutally uses scooby74029's mod of libWiiSharp) to perform tasks such as: